reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 ### Splitting and Injecting Endpoints

 We said that **RTK Query normally has a single "API slice" per application**, and so far we've defined all of our endpoints directly in `apiSlice.ts`.
-But, it's common for larger applications to "code-split" features into separate bundles, and then "lazy load" them on demand as the feature is used for the first time. .
+But it's common for larger applications to "code-split" features into separate bundles and then "lazy load" them on demand as the feature is used for the first time.
 What happens if we want to code-split some of our endpoint definitions, or move them into another file to keep the API slice file from getting too big?

 **RTK Query supports splitting out endpoint definitions with `apiSlice.injectEndpoints()`**.
 That way, we can still have a single API slice instance, with a single middleware and cache reducer, but we can move the definition of some endpoints to other files.
 This enables code-splitting scenarios, as well as co-locating some endpoints alongside feature folders if desired.